ThomasWong2022/pedlar/README.md

 pip3 install --no-cache-dir -U -r requirements.txt
 ```

-### Running MT5
-To get the ticker and broker components up and running you need to:

- 1. [Install MetaTrader 5](https://www.metatrader5.com/en/download), or some existing installation would work.
- 2. [Install ZeroMQ](http://zeromq.org/distro:microsoft-windows) for Windows since the scripts require the `libzmq.dll` to run.
-You might need to install a compatible [Visual C++](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) runtime to get ZeroMQ running.
- 3. Find the installed ZeroMQ `bin` folder and move the DLL to `Library\libzmq.dll` as that is where the `libzmq.mqh` header expects it.
- 4. Copy files MetaTrader 5 files to the expected folders of your installation.
-An easy way to find that is to open the MetaEditor (F4 from trader) and right click on a folder to select *Open Folder*.
-For development it is easier to write a script that syncs the repo folder with the expected folders.
- 5. Once the ticker and broker is compiled, you can attach them to any chart that you want the tick updates to be sent and trade orders to be handled.
-You can run multiple at different ports as well.
-From "Options" the "Allow DLL Imports" needs to be enabled for obvious reasons.
- 6. If you get DLL import error, it is most likely because the ZeroMQ DLL isn't happy or the C++ runtime is not compatible.

 ### Running Local Broker
 As an alternative to executing trades live, there is `lbroker.py` that implements same interface as the actual MT5 broker but instead executes the orders locally based on the latest ticks provided by MT5.
 It is a simple stand-alone script: